caesarfeta/dot_com/story/sparql_model/sparql_model.md

 * [5] --Optional-- marks the predicate as the KEY used by the get method.
 KEY's must be UNIQUE.

 You may be wondering what "this:" in "this:something" is all about.
-I'll explain that in a bit.
+I haven't mentioned @prefixes.
+I'll explain those later.

 # Use your model
 Using your model is simple at this point.